dharmab/8492sqdn.net/content/guides/vr/index.md

 There are no perfect VR headsets, but there are a few worth consideration for flight sims.

 _These recommendations are for flight simulation use.
-Some of these devices are good for other applications; we mainly evaluate whether they are good choices for flight sims._
+Some headsets are good for other applications, but not good for flight sim, and thus won't appear in our recommendations_

 We **are likely to recommend** these upcoming devices: